awsdocs/amazon-chime-administration-guide/doc_source/manage-access.md

 ## Manage Permissions<a name="manage-licenses"></a>

-How permissions are managed is determined by whether Active Directory is configured\.
-If you have Active Directory configured for your account, permissions management is handled through group memberships\.
-If Active Directory is not configured, permissions are managed through the Amazon Chime console\.
+How permissions are managed is determined by whether Active Directory or Okta is configured\.
+If you have Active Directory or Okta configured for your account, permissions management is handled through group memberships\.
+If Active Directory or Okta is not configured, permissions are managed through the Amazon Chime console\.

 ### Team Accounts and Enterprise Login with Amazon<a name="manage-team-licenses"></a>